 The person doing the test watches you from another room.
 You can speak to the person through a microphone.
 During the test, breathe normally and lie as still as you can.

 The breast MRI appointment may take 30 minutes to one hour.

-A doctor specializing in imaging techniques (radiologist) reviews the images from your breast MRI, and a member of your health care team will contact you to discuss the results of the test.
+A doctor specializing in imaging tests, called a radiologist, reviews the pictures from the breast MRI.
+A member of your health care team talks to you about the results of the test.

-A breast MRI can reveal abnormalities in your breast.
-A breast biopsy may be necessary to determine whether abnormal areas found on breast MRI are cancerous.
+A breast MRI can find problem areas within the breast.
+A breast biopsy might follow a breast MRI to see if the problem areas found on the MRI are cancer.